tdda/tdda/doc/source/tdda.serial.md

 %% docdata/csv2pandas.py

-all do the same thing, reading the flat file `docdata.csv` using the metadata specification in `docdata.serial`.
+all do the same thing, reading the flat file `docdata.txt` using the metadata specification in `docdata.serial`.
 The last two forms are only available when the `.serial` file has the same stem name as the flat file.